PODCAST

 Even before the pandemic, MailerLite practiced a fully remote way of working.
 Until now they think it's the best way to work and cooperate within your team.
 In this episode, Ilma Tiki, the CEO, and Co-Founder at the Remote Company (the COO at MailerLite) shares her insights on hiring - proceeding with selection using writing tasks, not falling for a candidate's positivity, and making sure your company is inclusive.

-Ilma Tiki, CEO and Co-Founder at The Remote Company
+Ilma Tiki, CEO and Co-Founder at MailerLite

 Listen on: